-WEEKLY BEHAVIOUR LOG Staff Actions:
+WEEKLY BEHAVIO JOK 200 Staff Actions:

-UPIL DETA ATI 5

-Name: Year/ Base: Crista an
+PUPIL DETA Name: RIL5 Year/ Base: Targond and the

-TAFF DET AILS
+STAFF DET AILS

-Staff Name =

-feite is each . day that an incident occurs.
-Include times if yo w fael you need to Too lude stone that Friday Staff Actions:
+Write in each day that an incident occurs.
+Include times dents and the nature of the incidents.
+Also if you feel you need to.
+Ir clude steps that Friday Staff Actions:

-d to the incid dents and the nature of the incidents.
-Also inclu ude any actions you've taken as a result.
+ed to the inci Incident 1: include any actions you w taken as a result.

-Incident 1

-DSL receiv ing form: Date: Time:
+Monday DSL receiv ing form: Date: Time:

-Monday

-Staff Actions: To be completed by a DSL
+Monday Staff Actions: A To s needed by DSLs: be completed by a DSL

-Starr Actions.
-Any actions needed by DSLs:

 Tuesday Staff Actions:

 Signed: Date:

 Wednesday Staff Actions:

-Thursday

-Thursday

-Thursday ,

 If the same child has persistent weekly logs (3 weeks) phase leaders need to raise this with Senior Leaders and a decision about use of an ABC chart.
-Senior Leaders will work with the class teacher/ support staff on implementing the ABC chart.
+Senior Leaders will work with the class teacher/support staff on implementing the ABC chart.